 I’d also encourage you to activate your “Reviews” tag.
 Hopefully, you’ll get some great reviews!
 However, even if you get the occasional negative feedback it is important to acknowledge it and find out how you can improve in the future.

 10. Keep Your Content Fresh

-Just like your own web-site, the cardinal sin is to publish out-of-date content.
-There is nothing worse than having your most recent Facebook page dates 17 months ago!
-You can use the scheduling tool to line-up a series of post that will go out automatically.
+Just like your own website, the cardinal sin is to publish out-of-date content.
+There is nothing worse than having your most recent Facebook page date 17 months ago!
+You can use the scheduling tool to line up a series of posts that will go out automatically.
 Forbes magazine suggested that if you have a following of less than 10,000 the rule-of-thumb is to post around once per week, or if you have a fan base of more than 10,000 then twice per day is the way to go.